NCP extends support to CM Rio, 'silent on its role' in new government | www.lokmattimes.com

 The move is significant and is likely to have political implications in Maharashtra where NCP is in alliance with Congress and the Uddhav Thackeray faction of Shiv Sena.

-According to a release dated March 8 by Verma, the first meeting of the NCP Legislature Party took place on March 4 at Kohima.
+According to an official statement released on March 8, the first meeting of the NCP Legislature Party took place on March 4 at Kohima.

-"In the said meeting there was a discussion on who is going to be the leader of the NCP Legislature Party, The Deputy Leader, Chief Whip, Whip and Spokesperson, the release said.
+"In the said meeting there was a discussion on who is going to be the leader of the NCP Legislature Party, The Deputy Leader, Chief Whip, Whip and Spokesperson," the statement read.

 "There was also discussion regarding whether the NCP is going to be part of the government or going to play the role of the main opposition party.
 The local newly elected MLAs & the NCP Local unit of Nagaland were of the opinion that we must be part of the government which is going to be headed by N Rio, Chief of (NDPP) Nationalist Democratic Progressive Party & Chief Minister of Nagaland in the larger interest of the State of Nagaland and our own good relationship with N Rio," the release said.